-Datasets represent a collection of data that needs to be governed as a single unit, and that is owned by a business function.
-For some organizations, an entire Snowflake account can be viewed as a single dataset, because managing access to the data in the Snowflake account would be done centrally.
-For other organizations, individual tables within a Snowflake account can be viewed as a dataset, because each table has data that is owned by a different business function and managing access to each dataset should be performed separately.
+Datasets are a collection of data objects like tables or schemas that need to be governed as a single unit.
+For some organizations, an entire Snowflake account can be viewed as a single dataset, because managing access to the data in that Snowflake account is done centrally.
+For other organizations, individual tables within a Snowflake account can be viewed as a dataset, because each table has data that is best managed separately.

 Data engineers can delegate the day to day management of access to datasets by assigning data stewards.
 Data stewards are employees who were assigned with the task of implementing the organization's data access policies.
 For example, when John from the engineering team needs access to marketing data, Jane, who is the marketing team's data steward would need to review John's request.

 Satori helps organizations streamline access to data by managing permissions, triggering data access request and self-service workflows that are easy to use and audited.

 To learn more about datasets, go to the Datasets section.